-I spent nearly 4 weeks in Vietnam at the end of last year and i would say this is a good amount of time to travel the coast North to South or vice versa without having to travel too fast and seeing pretty much all the towns and cities a long the way.
+I spent one month Backpacking Vietnam and I would say this is a good amount of time to travel the coast of Vietnam North to South or South to North without having to travel too fast and seeing pretty much all the towns and cities a long the way.

-However I know that some times we can be a bit time poor and now that Vietnam has introduced a free 15 day visa on arrival while i was in Vietnam and South East Asia i met a lot of people trying to travel the Country in that amount of time!
+However I know that sometimes we can be time poor and now that Vietnam has introduced a free 15 day visa on arrival, whilst I was in Vietnam and South East Asia I met a lot of people trying to travel Vietnam in 2 weeks!

-If you have the time I would say its 100% worth paying roughly $40.00 USD/£30.00 for the month visa and not rushing your travels BUT if you don’t have the time and 2 weeks is all you can do then here are the top places i would recommend you visit to ensure you see the best bits of the Country!
+If you have the time I would say its 100% worth paying roughly $40.00 USD/£30.00 for the month visa so you can spend one month in Vietnam and not rushing your travels.
+Either way here are the top places I would recommend you visit in Vietnam to ensure you see the best bits of the Country!

-(I travelled North to South which is how I’ll detail this but there’s no wrong way to travel!)
+Note – I travelled North to South which is how I’ll detail this but there’s no wrong way to travel!

 Well this is a non-brainer really.
 Halong Bay is one of the natural Wonders of the World and it certainly didn’t disappoint me so a trip here is a must.